-The magic ring (also known as the adjustable loop or magic circle) is one of those “crochet moves” that if you’ve mastered it, you probably use it all the time.
+How to crochet the magic ring (also known as the adjustable loop or magic circle) is one of those “crochet moves” that if you’ve mastered it, you probably use it all the time.
 But if you haven’t, it can seem really fiddly and intimidating.
-The magic ring really is a wonderful little thing and it is absolutely essential for crocheting in the round and crocheting amigurumi.
-So I’m going to show you how to crochet the magic ring!

 The magic ring is worked in two stages.
 First, the foundation ring / loop, followed by whatever stitches your pattern calls for.
 There are lots of different ways to do the magic ring, but I find this the most comfortable as you can easily adjust the tension of your yarn to match your crochet style.